 RA Fatigue Affects Every Aspect of Life

-It often feels like there aren't any specific words to describe RA fatigue and how it makes us feel.
+It often feels like there aren't any specific words to describe rheumatoid arthritis (RA) fatigue and how it makes us feel.
 Fatigue is one of the hardest symptoms to cope with when managing RA.
 Fatigue strikes at any moment and often throws a wrench in our daily plans or tasks.

 You are not alone in your struggle in coping with RA fatigue.
 Results from our 2019 RA In America survey showed that fatigue is a symptom reported by 92 percent of survey participants living with RA.
 It's a symptom that affects daily life the most.